About Ocean to City - Cork'sMaritime Festival

 This has been supported by the growing interest in traditional boat building by individuals, organisations and charities including Meitheal Mara, Gael Linn and Dingle Currach, whose aims are to maintain boat building heritage and craftsmanship skills.

-An Rás Mór, now caters for a variety of traditional & non-traditional rowing boats and by 2015, it is envisioned that there will be 400 boats on the water on the day of the race.
+An Rás Mór now caters for a variety of traditional & non-traditional rowing boats and attracts hundreds of participants annually.

-Each year, the festival develops around An Rás Mór, to reflect a set of shared attitudes, values, goals, and practices that characterises Meitheal Mara and the many world-wide supporters.
+Developed as an extension to the Rás Mór, the Ocean to City Maritime Festival has grown into a unique cultural, sporting and heritage event.
+It reflects the same set of shared attitudes, values, goals, and practices that characterises Meitheal Mara and the many world-wide supporters.

 The Ocean to City Maritime Festival remains unique to Ireland and to our heritage as an island folk.
 It is anticipated that the festival will continue to grow with the optimism, expertise, skills & creativity of it's team which in turn will attract visitors and animate Irelands cultural, sporting & heritage traditions.